sun-0806/E3FS/README.md

 - `ABBT.py`: Program to create an A-BBT for each keyword.
 - `scheme.py`: Program to implementate an E3FS scheme.

-The algorithm implementation of the baseline scheme can be found in each algorithm package, such as `VFSA`, `VRMFS`, and `MFS`.
+The algorithm implementation of the baseline schemes can be found in each algorithm package, such as `VFSA`, `VRMFS`, and `MFS`.
 All protocols can be directly executed by running `scheme.py`.